deltaknight858/oursynth-platform/STRATEGY.md

 ## 🎯 Vision: AI-First Application Factory

+Transform ### Phase 3: C5. **Integration**: Seamless from idea → code → deployment → domain
+6. **Personalization**: OurSynth AI knows your style and preferencesss-App Intelligence (1-2 months)
+- OurSynth AI learns from all user interactions
+- Predictive suggestions across all platforms
-Transform OurSynth from a traditional visual builder into an **AI-orchestrated application generation platform** that creates entire applications, not just components.
+- Automated optimization recommendationsynth from a traditional visual builder into an **AI-orchestrated application generation platform** that creates entire applications, not just components.

 ## 🏗️ Architectural Evolution